prantonia/nyc-taxi-pipeline/docs/project_documentation.md

 ### CI/CD and Data Processing Should Be Separate

 Early versions of this project ran the entire data pipeline in GitHub Actions.
 This seemed convenient—everything automated in one place!
-But it created problems: slow CI feedback (18 minutes per run), wasted CI resources (processing data on every code change), security risks (production credentials in CI), and conflated failure modes (hard to tell if failures were code problems or data problems).
+But it created problems: slow CI feedback, wasted CI resources (processing data on every code change), security risks (production credentials in CI), and conflated failure modes (hard to tell if failures were code problems or data problems).

 Separating CI (code validation) from cron (data processing) solved all these problems.
 CI now gives fast feedback (2-3 minutes) and focuses on what CI is good at (validating code).
 Cron handles data processing with appropriate resources and credentials.